zorglub42/OSA-Letsencrypt/README.md

 **IMPORTANT NOTE:** To have OSA-LEtsencrypt working properly o n your box, it must satisfy the following pre-requisites.
   - OSA Installed and running
   - Direct access to internet (no proxies)
-  - prot 80 reachable from Internet
+  - 80 tcp port  reachable from Internet

 Installation process: